 Solo travelers heading to Liverpool will find it fun and relaxing.
 There are plenty of things that you can enjoy doing alone and many of the locals are friendly so you'll probably make a few friends while visiting.

 The United Kingdom has a rating of 26 on the Bounce Women Travel Safety Index making it a good place for women to visit either in groups or alone.
 Liverpool's crime rates are not high so if you're a woman traveling alone, you can feel at ease exploring everything from Tate Liverpool to the Merseyside Maritime Museum.
-Using common sense when venturing out to the attractions by yourself will also keep you from falling victim to scams or crime.
+Using common sense when venturing out to the attractions by yourself will also keep you safe.

 Safest neighborhoods in Liverpool